hectortakami/flutter-factory/A01376466 Ivan Honc/jesus_replica/README.md

 ```
 #### Changes made and more notes:

-First we import the new screen that we will add at a new file named `screens` inside `lib` named "home_screen.dart"
+First we import the new screen that we will add at a new file named `screens` inside `lib` named "home_screen.dart" A01376466 - Screens is a folder, not a file.

 We remove de "debug" banner